Phil Donahue: The Phil Donahue Show

 On November 6, 1967, Donahue left WHIO, moving his talk program with The Phil Donahue Show on WLWD (now WDTN), also in Dayton.
 Initially, the program was shown only on other stations owned by the Crosley Broadcasting Corporation (which would later take the name of its parent Avco Company), which also owned WLWD.
 But, in January 1970, The Phil Donahue Show entered nationwide syndication.
-Donahue's syndicated show moved from Dayton, Ohio, to Chicago in 1974; then in 1985, he moved the show to New York City.
+Donahue's syndicated show moved from Dayton, Ohio, to Chicago in 1974; then in 1985, he moved the show to New York City. Ιn 1975, Donahue interviewed the Nazi regime's minister of armaments Albert Speer, some nine years after October 1966, when the convicted war criminal was released from prison.
+The almost one-hour-and-a-half interview was filmed in Speer's home, in Heidelberg, and broadcast in two parts, on November 20 and 21, 1975.